giuliofilippi/LLM-Loop/README.md

 # LLM-Loop
-Generate an arbitrary DAG of Chatting LLMs
+Generate an arbitrary DAG of Chatting LLMs.